Chief Creative Officer Ogilvy & Mather China

 He had just been rejected in an interview with Collet Dickenson Pearce for being too inexperienced.
 So the next day he returned having aged 4 decades.

 They hired him.

-He has won just about every award possible for big brands in a glittering career spanning 25 years at the best agencies in the UK, including CDP, WCRS, Saatchi’s, and GGT before moving on to direct commercials and music videos.
+He has won just about every award possible for big brands in a glittering career spanning 25 years.
+Working at a string of the best agencies in the UK , CDP, WCRS, Saatchi’s, and GGT before starting to direct commercials and music videos.

 In 1991 he made a record about John McCarthy, the British hostage’s release from captivity.
 It became a club hit.

-In 1996 he became the youngest president of D&AD and was voted into D&AD’s Art Direction book representing the world's top 28 Art Directors of all time.
-In 2000 he released a short film called ‘Z’, commissioned by Lord Puttnam which was shortlisted for a BAFTA.
-He then set up his own successful production company thefinktank and won awards for his directing including a BRIT nomination for best dance video of the year.
+In 1996 he became the youngest president of D&AD and was voted into D&AD’s Art Direction book representing the world’s top 28 Art Directors of all time.
+In 2000, he released a short film called ‘Z’, commissioned by Lord Puttnam which was shortlisted for a BAFTA.
+He then set up his own successful production company thefinktank and won awards for his direction including a BRIT nomination for best dance video of the year.
 In 2001 he joined M&C Saatchi as ECD and turned them into one of the most awarded agencies in London.
-In 2011 he moved to Shanghai to become Chief Creative Officer of O&M China.
+In 2011 he moved to Shanghai to become Chief Creative office of Ogilvy China.
 In his first year he won a Grand Prix at Cannes for #CokeHands.